sidiwang/osbma_code/README.md

 - `simulation_code` - `R` and `JAGS` code of the simulation studies conducted;
 - `case_study_code` - `R` and `JAGS` code of the example data analysis;

-To conduct the example data analysis yourself, please download the `case_study_code` folder, set the working directory to that folder, and run with `sbatch.txt`.
+To conduct the example data analysis yourself, please download the `case_study_code` folder, set the working directory to that folder, and run `sbatch.txt`.
 Please edit the number of simulations and computing cores according to your needs.
 Datasets used are also provided.

 Contact: sidiwang@umich.edu